-How Time Flys (1973), about the last astronaut, Mark Time, returning to Earth from his visit to Planet X after 20 four of them improvised a series years away.
+How Time Flys (1973), about the last astronaut, Mark Time, returning to Earth from his visit to Planet X after 20 years away.
 A lot has changed since he left, including all of the modern tourist attractions being assembled in one place, PanoramaLand 2000.
-(Grand Canyon, Statue of Liberty, Mount Rushmore, etc.) Check the program book for the audio schedule on your hotel TV set and you can hear this rare "Hi-Fi Sci-Fi comedv."
+(Grand Canyon, Statue of Liberty, Mount Rushmore, etc.) Check the program book for the audio schedule on your hotel TV set and you can hear this rare "Hi-Fi Sci-Fi comedy."
 David is currently writing a seguel to this story, U.S. Mean Time, and you'll hear one or two episodes of the 15-part series in the opening and closing ceremonies here at Minicon 31.